elixir-europe/infectious-diseases-toolkit/ethical-legal-and-social-issues/index.md

   - [GDPR compliance](https://rdmkit.elixir-europe.org/gdpr_compliance) when working with personal data
   - [Data sensitivity](https://rdmkit.elixir-europe.org/data_sensitivity) to assess the sensitivity of your data
   - [Data security](https://rdmkit.elixir-europe.org/data_security) to gain an understanding of how to handle data securely
 - Develop a Data Management Plan.
-You can find examples in [RDMkit]( https://rdmkit.elixir-europe.org/data_management_plan or [DMEG](https://dmeg.cessda.eu/Data-Management-Expert-Guide).
+You can find examples in [RDMkit](https://rdmkit.elixir-europe.org/data_management_plan) or [DMEG](https://dmeg.cessda.eu/Data-Management-Expert-Guide).

 ## Planning a study